 Photograph: Bruce Berne.

-Berne was a pioneer in the development of molecular dynamics, the method used to simulate many-body systems on computers.
-He was the first to apply molecular dynamics to simulate molecules in condensed states of matter.
+Berne is a pioneer in molecular dynamics, a method used to simulate many-body systems on computers.
+He was the first to apply molecular dynamics to simulate molecules in condensed states of matter, such as liquids, and has continued to develop new and powerful algorithms in this field.
+He has made major contributions to the theory of chemical reaction rates and to the study of dynamic processes in condensed phases of matter.

 The Columbia chemist has also made important contributions to the field of dynamic laser light scattering, and, with Robert Pecora of Stanford, wrote a highly regarded book on the subject.